Medical Policy: 07.01.75

 The guideline includes the following indications for vertebral augmentation:

-Percutaneous vertebroplasty, percutaneous balloon kyphoplasty, or Kiva® may be considered medically necessary for treatment of no more than 3 symptomatic vertebral fractures of the T5-L5 spine, on any single date of service, when all of the following criteria are met:
+Percutaneous vertebroplasty, percutaneous balloon kyphoplasty, or Kiva® may be considered medically necessary for treatment of no more than 3 symptomatic osteoporotic vertebral compression fractures of the T5-L5 spine, on any single date of service, or osteolytic metastatic disese involving a vertebral body of the T5-L5 sping, when all of the following criteria are met: